June 26, 2009

 - Speakers are encouraged to exchange ideas with members of the audience and to engage in dialogue so that points of contention can be addressed directly.
 It is the responsibility of all parties so that such dialogue not become a means of interfering unduly with free expression and communication, as understood in Guidelines 5 and 6.

-representative must, if possible, put such parties on notice that
+University representative must, if possible, put such parties on notice that they

-individuals from the area.
-Free expression includes making sure
+removal of individuals from the area.
+Free expression includes making sure that:

 Canceling, stopping an event, adjourning to another time or place, or allowing protracted interruption of a speech, meeting, or performance is inconsistent with full respect for the rights of free expression and communication of those present -- (prior to it entering a disruptive phase).
 The overriding goal of the organizers or University representative during a disruption should be to reestablish with deliberate speed an atmosphere conducive to communication between the speaker or artist and the audience, and to full respect for the rights of all parties.

 - Because freedom of speech and expression play such a critical role in the functioning of a university, undue interference with the exercise of these freedoms by members of the San José State University community may constitute grounds for resort to law or other formal action.
 Any San José State University procedures for formal action must be evenhanded in their application to all parties-- whether organizer, protester, or audience member, or administrator, staff, faculty, or student-- and must provide the appropriate due process to bring a complaint.

 - It is the responsibility of all members of the San José State University community and their co-sponsors and guests to observe and facilitate these Guidelines.
 Any institutional procedures for enforcement other than resort to law fall within the jurisdiction of San José State University.